btkelly/gandalf/README.md

 ```

-That's all that's needed to get Gandalf up and running using the basic settings, if extending `GandalfActivity` doesn't work for you the `Gandalf` class can be used directly by calling `shallIPass(GandalfCallback callback)`.
+That's all that's needed to get Gandalf up and running using the basic settings.

+If extending `GandalfActivity` doesn't work for you the `Gandalf` class can be used directly by calling `shallIPass(GandalfCallback callback)`.
+In this case make sure you respond to the callback methods and make a call to `gandalf.save(Alert alert)` and `gandalf.save(OptionalUpdate optionalUpdate)` if not using the `BootstrapDialogUtil` for your UI.

 ## Example App